Ryan8765/deployqb/README.md

 **Available Commands**

  - **deployqb init** - Run this from the root of your project to initialize the CLI tool.
+ - **deployqb feat** - Run this to deploy your code to Quick Base for the Feature environment.
- - **deployqb dev** - Run this to deploy your code to Quick Base for the UAT environment.
+ - **deployqb dev** - Run this to deploy your code to Quick Base for the Development environment.
  - **deployqb prod** - Run this to deploy your code to Quick Base for the production environment.
  - **deployqb lfeat** - Launch the Feature environment in your default browser.
  - **deployqb ldev** - Launch the Developer environment in your default browser.